A common question we often get asked is – Can you eat raw mushrooms?

 Better Safe Than Sorry

 So, what’s the bottom line?
 Can you eat raw mushrooms?
-Well, you can do anything you want to do.
-It’s a free country.
-But, based on the facts detailed in this guide, there are some potential drawbacks.
+Well, you can do anything you want to do, but based on the facts detailed above, there are some potential drawbacks.

 Some of the nutritional value of certain nutrients in mushrooms decreases when they are cooked, but there are others whose concentration increases.
 Not to mention that cooking gets rid of the harmful and potentially-carcinogenic toxins present in certain mushroom varieties.